Singular divisors and syzygies of polarized abelian threefolds: Introduction

-Parallel to the above, \cite{AKL17} obtained analogous (and numerically better) results for K3 surfaces.
-The methods employed here however are very different.
-They rely on the work of Aprodu--Farkas \cite{AF11} and Voisin \cite{V02} on Green's conjecture for curves lying on a K3 surface.
+Originally Ito \cite{I18} proposed this conjecture for property $(N_p)$ ($p\geq 0$).
+We include here base-point freeness as property $(N_{-1})$.
+And, as for curves, we expect the vanishing of $K_{p,1}$ on abelian manifolds to behave similarly as property $(N_p)$.

+In dimension two Conjecture \ref{conj:main1} for property $(N_p)$ was proven by Ito \cite{I18}, by streamlining the argument of a similar statement in \cite{KL18}, by K\"uronya and the author.
+Moreover, using the work of Aprodu--Farkas \cite{AF11} and Voisin \cite{V02} on Green's conjecture for curves, Agostini, K\"uronya and the author \cite{AKL19} obtain similar results for K3 and Enriques surfaces.
 Interestingly, a unified proof for all surfaces with numerically trivial canonical bundle is still missing.

-Here we continue the line of research initiated in \cite{KL15}.
-The goal of this paper is to show a similar result as in \cite{KL15} in the case of abelian threefolds, both for property $(N_p)$ and the vanishing of the Koszul cohomology groups $K_{p,1}(X,L;dL)$ for any $d\geq 2$.
-In addition to the reduction procedure of \cite{LPP11} and Newton--Okounkov bodies theory, we rely on inversion of adjunction techniques, inspired by \cite{EL93, AS95, Ka97, H97}, aided by differentiation techniques pioneered in algebraic geometry by Ein--Lazarsfeld--Nakamaye \cite{ELN94} and asymptotic theory of linear series as developed in \cite{ELMNP06}.

-Our main result goes as follows. \begin{theorem} Let $(X,L)$ be a complex polarized abelian threefold such that $(L^3)>59\cdot (p+2)^3$ for some integer $p\geq 0$.
-Assume the following conditions: \begin{enumerate} \item For any abelian surface $S\subseteq X$ one has $(L^2\cdot S)> 4\cdot (p+2)^2$; \item For any elliptic curve $C\subseteq X$ one has $(L\cdot C) \ > \ 2\cdot (p+2)$. \end{enumerate} Then the pair $(X,L)$ satisfies property $(N_p)$ and $K_{p,1}(X,L;dL)=0$ for any $d\geq 2$. \end{theorem} Property $(N_0)$, or, as it is classically known, projective normality, implies automatically that $L$ is very ample.
-The strongest numerical result on very ampleness of line bundles on abelian threefolds to date is \cite{BMS16}*{Corollary~1.5} due to Bayer--Macr\'i--Stellari, and it is obtained as a consequence of their work on Bridgeland stability conditions on abelian threefolds.
-As the sequence of properties $(N_p)$ is best considered as increasingly stronger algebraic versions of positivity of line bundles starting with base point freeness and very ampleness, our main result can be seen as a natural generalization of \cite{BMS16}*{Corollary~1.5}.
+The main goal of this article is to give credence to Conjecture \ref{conj:main1} in dimension three.
+More precisely, we show the following theorem: \begin{theorem} Let $(A,L)$ be a complex polarized abelian threefold such that $(L^3)>59\cdot (p+2)^3$ for some integer $p\geq 0$.
+Assume the following conditions: \begin{enumerate} \item $(L^2\cdot S)> 4\cdot (p+2)^2$ for any abelian surface $S\subseteq A$. \item $(L\cdot C) \ > \ 2\cdot (p+2)$ for any elliptic curve $C\subseteq A$. \end{enumerate} Then the pair $(A,L)$ satisfies property $(N_p)$ and $K_{p,1}(A,L;dL)=0$ for any $d\geq 2$.
+Moreover, Conjecture \ref{conj:main1} holds for $p=-1$, i.e. for globally-generatedness. \end{theorem} As a consequence of their work on Bridgeland stability conditions on abelian threefolds Bayer--Macr\'i--Stellari \cite[Corollary 1.5]{BMS16} provide numerical results for base-point freeness and very ampleness (weaker than $N_0$) in this setup.
+Our main results are obtained with different methods and for a larger class of properties.
+We also provide better numerical data and exhibit exactly those subvarieties impacting the most the syzygies.